 2. Attend a mandatory student orientation.
 Students must attend orientation to complete any other paperwork needed in order to satisfy the School's policies and procedures.
 Orientations are scheduled at the beginning of a scheduled class start date.

 NNCT enrollment is open and the student may attend a future class date after acceptance.
 The applicant may apply for enrollment in person at any campus location or with any of our Official Representatives of the School.

 Class dates are subject to change without notice at any given time in order to accommodate any unusual circumstances beyond the control of the School or for any reason the School deems needed.

 Classes are based on a first come first served basis, it is important to register early to ensure a seat for the intended class date you desire.

-Classes are scheduled from Monday through Wednesday or Wednesday through Friday between the hours of 10am to 3pm (depending on campus location).
+Classes are scheduled from Monday through Thursday between the hours of 8am to 5pm (depending on campus location).
 To accommodate students and dorm students who wish to attend training during the off days, evening and weekend hours, NNCT offers "Special Scheduling" training hours dependent on the availability of its staff and resources.
 Additional fees may apply in addition to the tuition rate.
 Contact the School's Operations Manager for an assessment interview.

 The School may postpone the scheduled starting date of a program due to any unplanned event but not limited to; such as an act of God, illness, or lack of student count, or any other reason the School may deem necessary.
 The maximum period of delay depends on the degree of the situation.
 The School refund policy will be adjusted accordingly to the incident at the time.